Teams Consist of Families, Classrooms, and Professionals.

 - Once the assessment is completed and a report has been submitted, their child’s eligibility for funding is determined, and if eligible, Kids Developmental Services applies for funding from Alberta Education on behalf of their child.

-- Once their child’s funding has been applied for, parents will be contacted by the Education Coordinator (Alberta Certificated Teacher) assigned to coordinate their child’s intervention team, to complete intake and create their child’s intervention program.
+- Once their child’s funding has been applied for, parents will be contacted by the Education Coordinator (Alberta Certificated Teacher) assigned to coordinate their child’s early education team, to complete intake and create their child’s early education program.

 - Parents will then be asked to agree to and sign the Early Childhood Services Agreement on the Kids Developmental Services website and to provide Kids Developmental Services with their child’s identity documentation.

 - During the year, parents will attend two or three Individualized Program Plan meetings for their child and will be able to access and download this document as well as their child’s report cards, from their child’s SchoolCloud account.

 - Parents of children entering Kindergarten will be supported with this transition by the early education team assigned to their child.

 - At the end of the school year, parents of children transitioning to Kindergarten will have the opportunity to download all programming notes and documents from their child’s SchoolCloud account.

 - Parents of children eligible for another year of funding from Alberta Education and services through Kids Developmental Services, will register their child again through schoolcloud.ca/KDS.

 - All parents will receive the signature page documenting the Individualized Program Plan meetings through the year and be required to sign this document, as per Alberta Education policies for the receipt of funding.